Üveys Pasha: Life

-Death
+Death and Suleiman's reaction

 In 1547, a Marine named Pehlivan Hasan started a rebellion in Yemen.
-While trying to suppress the rebellion, Üveys was killed by the rebels.
-According to Ali Mustafa Efendi, upon learning the death of his half brother Suleiman wept and said "he was my brother".
+While trying to suppress the rebellion, Üveys was martyred.
+According to Ali Mustafa Efendi, upon learning the death of his half brother Suleiman was brought to tears, and said "he was my brother".
+When questioned why he had never had Üveys strangled despite the risk of sedition, Suleiman reportedly said "The fear of God that has always been in our (my) heart has prevented this!"